yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2021/index.md

     "./wirefix.png"
     >}}

-The cause of the problem boils down to the drivers of *a certain vendor* not properly reading shader attributes near a `demote` or `discard` instruction.
+The cause of the problem boils down to the drivers of *a certain vendor* (AMD) not properly reading shader attributes near a `demote` or `discard` instruction.

-Among the many programs that run in the GPU to render graphics, fragment shaders are in charge of calculating the colour of every pixel written into the frame-buffer that will be sent to your screen.
+Among the many programs that run on the GPU to render graphics, fragment shaders are in charge of calculating the colour of every pixel written into the frame-buffer that will be sent to your screen.
 In some cases, these shaders are used to perform subordinate calculations instead, such as derivatives.

 This is a problem, however, as fragments shaders are *always* expected to write into the frame-buffer.
 When used like this, the colour data of these shader instances remains